webqit/quantum-js/README.md

 ## Examples

 Using the Quantum JS and Observer API polyfills, the following examples work today.
+While we'll demonstrate the most basic forms of these scenarios, it takes roughly the same principles to build more intricate equivalents.

 <details><summary>Example 1: <i>Reactive Custom Elements</i><br>
 └───────── </summary>